sebastianhaeni/leaddev-london-2024/day1.md

 - The Brilliance Trap
   - Field-specific ability beliefs: beliefs we hold about what success requires in a certain field - can be **inaccurate**.
   - These can interact with pre-existing biases about **who is brilliant**.
-  - Feels positive
+  - **Feels** positive
   - Contests fuel brilliance beliefs
 - 4 key psychological targets for thriving
   - Learning culture — shared, not just individual
   - Agency — devs shall have agency in decisions
   - Belonging — even if someone is different, they belong
   - Self-efficacy & motivation — even if I encounter difficulty, I will overcome it
 - How to achieve brilliance?
+Two options:
   - Contest culture
-  - Thriving culture -> less people fear AI skill threat
+    - -> More Imposterism
-- Contest Culture increases
+    - -> People feel AI Skill Threat
-  - -> Imposterism
+  - Thriving culture
-  - -> AI Skill Threat increase
+    - -> less people fear AI skill threat
 - Modelling Thriving Culture
   - Learning culture influences Belonging & Team effectiveness
   - Belonging influences Productivity & Team effectiveness